saradhapr/cypress-snipcart/README.md

 1. Type 'npm run test.open' --- Execute the test scripts from test runner.
 (OR)
 2. $(npm bin)/cypress run ----- Execute test run and generate test report in the folder cypress/report/mochawesome-report
+3. Kindly note that test reports can be viewed in proper formats in your local path folder(document/Automation-Test/cypress-snipcart/cypress/report/mochawesome-report/mochawesome_22102020_103725.html)

 # END #